FabioDefilippo/encryptmesscli/README.md

 ```
 ./encryptmesscli.sh -x
 ```
-enter the name of sent customer rsa.pub key (example, alice); the script will encrypt your aes key with your client rsa.pub key;
+enter the name of sent customer rsa.pub key (example, alice); the script will encrypt your aes keys with the customer rsa.pub key;
 <hr>

 - Import a customer aes keys: once you have a client aes keys, use